A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 Plan your route

-There are numerous websites out there that allow you to pre-plan a cycle route but RideWithGPS is by far the best so that’s what I’ll assume you’ll be using.
+There are numerous websites out there that allow you to pre-plan a cycle route but for me, RideWithGPS is by far the best so that’s what I’ll assume you’ll be using.

 Some tips for route planning (originally written by Uncycle on the Garmin forums):